1038lab/ComfyUI-Pollinations/README.md

   - `model`: The model to use for text generation (e.g., "openai").
   - `seed`: Random seed for generation.
   - `private`: Whether the generation is private.

+### 3. PollinationsTextToSpeech

+- **Function**: Converts text to speech audio using OpenAI's audio models through Pollinations API.
+- **Input Parameters**:
+  - `text`: The text to convert to speech.
+  - `voice`: The voice to use for speech generation (e.g., "nova", "alloy", "echo", "fable", "onyx", "shimmer").
+  - `seed`: Random seed for generation.
+  - `private`: Whether the generation is private.
+- **Output**:
+  - `audio`: Audio file path that can be used with audio playback nodes.

+### Image Feed and Text Feed Model

+#### Image Feed Model

+#### Image Feed Model
+The Image Feed Model is designed to retrieve and generate images based on user-defined parameters.
+It allows users to specify the number of images to fetch, the model to use for generation, and optional filters such as prompts and refresh settings.
+This model is particularly useful for applications that require dynamic image generation based on varying inputs.

+#### Text Feed Model
+The Text Feed Model is focused on generating text responses based on user prompts.
+It supports various text generation models and allows users to specify the number of responses to retrieve, along with optional filters for model selection and prompt matching.
+This model is ideal for applications that need to generate conversational or informative text based on user queries.

 ## Installation